 Schedule a Confidential Immigration Consultation in Los Angeles, CA

-At the Law Office of Joshua L. Goldstein, PC, we are committed to handling each and every case with passion, integrity, and personalized attention.
+At the Goldstein Immigration Lawyers, we are committed to handling each and every case with passion, integrity, and personalized attention.
 To set up a fully private case evaluation, please call us right away.
 We have a law office in Los Angeles and we handle immigration law matters throughout Southern California, including in Fullerton, Long Beach, Santa Monica, Anaheim, Yorba Linda, Pasadena, Downey, and Compton.

 - Los Angeles County Will Pay $14 Million to Immigrants Illegally Detained By the Police - October 19, 2020

 - F4 Visas: What to Know About Bringing a Sibling to the United States in 2020 - October 14, 2020